mimichen123/dgmd-e17/README.md

 # **DGMD E-17: Robotics, Autonomous Vehicles, Drones, and Artificial Intelligence**

-Real-Time Visual Obstacle Detection on Duckiebot
+# Real-Time Visual Obstacle Detection on Duckiebot

-# About
+## About
 [background]
+This project expands on the open-source Duckietown platform and utilizes and autonomous robot for object detection.

 Python Requirements:
 py